dimitra-karadima/SEiP2020_Assignments/README.md

 ## Getting Started

-These instructions will get you a copy of the Maven project up and running on your local machine for development purposes.
+These instructions will get you a copy of the Maven project up and running in order to create a histogram chart from a grades txt file.
 Clone this repository by opening your Git Bash and entering the following command: ```git clone https://github.com/dimitra-karadima/SEiP2020_Assignments.git```

 **Note:** If the code is still not merged to the master branch, then you first need to get to the development branch to get the code: